LibrariesHacked/librarieshacked.github.io/_posts/2020-08-24-data-schema-membership.md

 While trialling the data schema we saw Plymouth membership data.
 It looked like about 10% of members lived in other local authorities.
 Some of these obvious: Cornwall, Hampshire, Devon.
 But also Bristol, Wiltshire, and Surrey.
 10% may not seem much.
 But in Bath and Bristol this became closer to 15%.
 In other areas it may then be significantly more.
 We don't know until we start getting more data.

-Reporting the geographic location of members then allows for accurate use of population data relative to membership.
+Reporting the geographic location of members then genuinely allows for accurate use of population data relative to membership.

 <figure>
   <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2020-08-24-plymouth-members.png" alt="Plymouth library membership plotted on a map and shaded by concentration of members relative to population"/>